 Kayaking is one of the most memorable things to do in El Nido—paddling around the nearby islands in your own private kayak on glittering turquoise waters.
 Just pay attention to the weather and the tides.
 Safety first!

 3. Dilumacad Tunnel

-Swim with the fishes!
-Take a boat out to Helicopter Island (this is separate from the El Nido island hopping tour that will take you out there), and dive down 12 meters to swim through a forty meter long underwater tunnel.
+Swim with the fish!
+Take a boat out to Helicopter Island (this is separate from the El Nido island hopping tour that will take you out there), and dive down 12 meters to swim through a forty-meter-long underwater tunnel.

-Look up as you swim through to see little openings in the tunnel that breakthrough land.
-Wave to the sea life, and count this is the “what to do in El Nido” item to check off your list.
+Look up as you swim through to see little openings in the tunnel that break through the land.
+Wave to the sea life, and count this as the “what to do in El Nido” item to check off your list.
 If I was diving then, I would have LOVED to do this.

 4. Nacpan Viewpoints

 Looking for amazing scenery and 360-degree views?
-Head to Napcan.
+Head to Nacpan.

 You can hire a driver or rent a motorbike and ride out yourself.
 It’s only an hour away on land and the vistas are breathtaking.
 The beach is also nothing to frown at.

 You’ve got four miles of long, smooth, glittering shoreline to splash in, so bring a blanket and your camera equipment and make a day of it.
 There are only a few little cafes sprinkling along the coast to refresh and munch at making this a super low-key beach to relax on.